SameerSalman29/Logistic-Regression-Model-for-Bank-Defaults/README.md

 # Logistic-Regression-Model-for-Bank-Defaults
 Predicting bank loan defaults using logistic regression with a confusion matrix, accuracy evaluation, and bias reduction techniques.
+This is a machine learning project that predicts the likelihood of loan defaults using historical financial and personal data.
+This project aims to assist financial institutions in making informed lending decisions by identifying potential defaulters.